 Baseball fans and non-sports fans alike can celebrate Black History Month right outside of Oracle Park, the home of the San Francisco Giants and hall of famers like Willie Mays and Willie McCovey.
 Visitors will be welcomed with a nine-foot bronze sculpture of Willie Mays at the entrance of Oracle Park and can stroll along McCovey Cove to find another larger-than-life sized statue of Willie McCovey.
 If you're curious to explore the ins and outs of Oracle Park, you can take a behind-the-scenes ballpark tour, offered daily.

 San Francisco Ghost Hunt Walking Tour (Various Locations)

-Award-winning magician, storyteller, Bay Area native, and original co-creator of the tour Christian Cagigal leads visitors through Pacific Heights, starting at the Healing Arts Center (1801 Bush St.).
+Award-winning magician, storyteller, Bay Area native, and tour co-creator Christian Cagigal leads visitors through Pacific Heights, starting at the Healing Arts Center (1801 Bush St.).
 Among the people and historic events he talks about is Mary Ellen Pleasant, considered by some to be “The Mother of Human Rights in California” because of her work on the Underground Railroad and her support of John Brown.
-Tours are offered Wednesday-Sunday at 7 p.m. from Feb.
-1-Oct.
-30.
+Tours are offered Wednesday-Sunday at 8 p.m. from Feb.
+1-Apr.
+26.

 Visit the Martin Luther King Jr. Memorial (750 Howard St.)

-Located at Yerba Buena Gardens is the United States' second largest Martin Luther King, Jr. memorial.
+At Yerba Buena Gardens, you'll find the United States' second largest Martin Luther King, Jr. memorial.
 Visitors will find photos and quotes etched in glass panels that represents important moments in civil rights history, as well as a 50-foot-wide cascading waterfall commemorating the civil rights leader.